Ender108/Ascendance/README.md

 - Enemy overhauls such as Dragon War, The Dragon Cult, Lawless, Hokoron, and King-Priest.
 - Dareni's suite of new spells (Natura, Lunaris, Abyss, Vulcano, Stellaris...).
 - Full Anniversary Edition Creation Club support with proper balancing and improved integration.
-- Very, very low performance impact due to using the Community Shaders suite by Doodlum (Grass Lighting, TAA Deblur, Grass Sampling...).
+- Very low performance impact due to using the Community Shaders suite by Doodlum (Grass Lighting, TAA Deblur, Grass Sampling...).
 - Quest mods such as Wyrmstooth, Sirenroot, and Skyrim Extended Cut - Saints and Seducers.

 # Requirements